Automatic-Ingest-Digital-Archives/SCALA/RODA/AIP Interpretation Manual/README.md

 ### Authorization check

-User permissions have been checked to ensure that he has sufficient authorization to store the AIP under the desired node of the classification scheme.
+User permissions are checked to ensure that they have sufficient authorization to store the AIP under the desired node of the classification scheme.

 Agents involved: VerifyUserAuthorizationPlugin, user starting ingest process.